Supply Chain Management

 Responsible Mineral Procurement

 DISCO recognizes that infringement of human rights, including child labor and forced labor, are a global problem.
-Therefore, it is our policy not to use minerals such as tantalum, tin, tungsten, and gold, which may contribute to such infringements of human rights.
-With reference to the OECD*2 Due Diligence Guidance for Responsible Supply Chains of minerals from conflict and high-risk areas, we conduct surveys using CMRT*3 and other methods.
+Therefore, it is our policy to not use minerals such as tantalum, tin, tungsten, gold, cobalt, and mica, which may contribute to such infringements of human rights.
+With reference to the OECD*2 Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, we also conduct surveys using CMRT/EMRT*3 and other methods.

 *2 OECD: Organisation for Economic Co-operation and Development